pyglet/pyglet/doc/programming_guide/media.rst

          * Exiting gracefully after the the user clicks OK on a dialog
          * Limiting the formats your project will attempt to load

+If you still have issues with the FFmpeg not being recognized, try enabling the debug flags to see if any relevant information is output: ``pyglet.options.debug_lib`` and/or ``pyglet.options.debug_media``.

 .. _guide-media-loading: